anonymouscodeholic/developing_on_windows/README.md

 ### Issues

 Some of the most typical issues with virtualization have always been performance related.
-In WSL case there are fundamental issues related to disk IO performance that are caused by the WSL architecture.
+In WSL case there are potentially blocker issues related to disk IO performance that are caused by the WSL architecture.
 The WSL instance (Ubuntu) has a WSL-local ext4 partition mounted to `/`.
 The Windows drive, typically C is mounted to `/mnt/c` as type [9p](https://en.wikipedia.org/wiki/9P_(protocol)).
 From Windows you can access the WSL disk e.g. by opening `\\wsl$` in Windows Explorer.
 Note that cross-using disk is over network, for both directions (from Windows to WSL and from WSL to Windows).
 Is this fast?
 Depends on the speed you need.
 When doing basic stuff like browsing file system (on shell or in Windows Explorer), you probably won't notice anything.
 But when doing something heavier the performance _can be_ intolerable.
 I tried having a largish Java project (Apache Flink) on the Windows drive and opening it up on VS Code (Windows native, using WSL remote).
 It took eternity to open it, at least half an hour.
 I'd assume this is at least 10 times slower than if everything (IDE and files) were local.
 I verified the same performance characteristics when compiling Maven.
 Very slow.

 I didn't try more complex networking setup with e.g. bunch of Docker containers running on WSL and exposing TCP ports from those Windows.
 I'd assume there's going to be pain to get things nice and smooth.

+Since the issue is architectural, there's can be no fix unless the architecture is rewamped.
+This is kind of sad.

+### Conclusions

+I didn't end up using WSL for anything more than experimenting.
+For my use cases, it didn't work well enough.
+I think it has potential though.

 ## VirtualBox

-The old-school / traditional / heavy approach of running Linux on Windows is to use a virtual machine inside e.g. VirtualBox.
+The old-school / traditional / heavy approach of running Linux on Windows is to fire up a virtual machine inside e.g. VirtualBox.
 This time I tried Ubuntu 20.04.1.

 ### Installation and setup notes

+Here come some notes of what I learned while installing and setting up the VM.

 It's probably a good idea to make the root drive big enough for the future.
 Resizing is surprisingly painful.
 The disk file size on Windows will automatically grow to fit the VM disk, however it will never shrink.